russkyc/paymongo-sharp/README.md

 For full Refunds API reference, please see: [Refund Resource](https://developers.paymongo.com/reference/refund-resource)

----

 ### Customers

 - [x] Create a Customer
 - [x] Retrieve a Customer
 - [x] Edit a Customer
 - [x] Delete a Customer
-- [ ] Retrieve the Payment Methods of a Customer
-- [ ] Delete a Payment Method of a Customer

 **Create a Customer**